KDE/kdeconnect-meta/protocol.md

     * **`Signal`** ([**`Object`**](#object))

-        The ID of the attachment.
+        The ID of the connection.

         * `networkType`: [**`String`**](#string) [🔒](#symbols)